Create your event Book a demo Sign in

 • Agenda creation and content publishing for event websites.

-In my conversations, Cvent users tend to be long-time customers who stay for its power but question the price.
+In my conversations, Cvent users tend to be long-time customers who stayed because the time they invested setting up their forms and workflows discouraged them from starting over again.
+Usually they start looking around because of the high price tag.
 Most run academic events that never touch its full enterprise toolkit, so the cost is hard to justify.

-Where it genuinely earns its keep is very large conferences: the on-site mobile app and on-site badge printing are excellent at scale.
+That being said, it genuinely earns its keep in very large conferences (for example with exhibitors): the on-site mobile app and on-site badge printing are excellent at scale if you need those.

-Pro Tip: If you run research conferences and do not need the enterprise overhead, see why organizers choose the Fourwaves abstract management software instead.
+Pro Tip: If you run research conferences and do not need the enterprise overhead, see why organizers choose abstract management software like Fourwaves, Ex Ordo or ConfTool instead.

 3. OpenWater